 This one is so easy to write.
-Sitting on its own Growth and Nobleman star, this pillar forms the Artistic Eating God Formation, what else could the Gui Mao (癸卯) have but the gift of creativity?
+With a formation that sits on its own Growth and Nobleman star, along with the Artistic Eating God Formation, what else could the Gui Mao (癸卯) have but the gift of creativity?

 Have you ever wandered out into your garden or to a park at sunrise?
 That magical hour between complete darkness and full sunlight, when the sky is tinged a rosy pink from the early rays of the sun.
 Look down!
 See the morning dew glistening on the leaves and flowers?
 That little drop of water resting gently on the petals is what the Gui Mao pillar represents.